Sabu (actor): Death

+Legacy

+During the peak of his career, Sabu was one of the few Indian-born film actors to gain an international profile.
+(Note: Bombay-born Merle Oberon was a major leading lady during the Golden Age of Hollywood, but concealed her Anglo-Indian origin for most of her life.)
+The British Film Institute's Screenonline described him as "Britain's first above-the-title film star of Indian origin - indeed, for many years India's only truly international star."

+American professional wrestler Sabu (real name Terrance Brunk) adopted his ring name from the actor, of whom his uncle Ed "The Sheik" Farhat was an admirer.

 Singer-songwriter John Prine wrote a song about Sabu, imagining his culture shock touring America on a promotional trip in winter, "Sabu Visits the Twin Cities Alone," recorded for his 1978 album Bruised Orange.
 The chorus goes, "Hey look, Ma, here comes the elephant boy / Bundled all up in his corduroy / Headed down south towards Illinois / From the jungles of East St. Paul."
 Prine called it the strangest song he wrote.